viniciusfratin/viniciusfratin.github.io/docs/_posts/2022-01-29-complex-differentiability-and-the-cauchy-riemann-equations.markdown

 \end{cases}
 $$

-This function is actually infinitely differentiable.
+This function is actually everywhere infinitely differentiable.
 However, it is **non-analytic** at $$x=0$$, because every derivative is, in fact, zero at this point.
 Therefore, the power series expansion around $$x = 0$$ is identically zero (because $$f(0) = 0$$ too) and, as such, does not match the values $$f(x)$$ for any $$x \neq 0$$.

 Similar phenomena happen for functions in $$\mathbb{R}^2$$ when considering real-differentiability, and so we can start to appreciate the power of complex-differentiable functions.